AMERICAN INDIAN COMMUNITY DEVELOPMENT CORPORATION - MINNEAPOLIS Minnesota

 American Indian Community Development Corporation - Accommodation Options:

-American Indian Community Development Corporation includes a number of accommodation options to older adults, including:
+American Indian Community Development Corporation includes multiple senior living options to older adults, including:

 - Grab bars and non-slip flooring